JoaquinRives/IoT_Home-Not-finnished-yet-/README.md

 # IoT Home
-A project I am working on for home automation with a Raspberry Pi 3
+Project for home automation with a Raspberry Pi 3

-App to control things at home from anywhere using a Raspberry pi 3 and Flask.
-On this project I am making use of different sensors to collect data and perform multiple tasks.
-I will also program the GPIOs of the RPi to control a 4 Channel Relay that can be connected to any appliances.
+App to control things at home from anywhere using a Raspberry Pi 3.
+On this project I make use of different sensors to collect data and a Raspberry Pi Camera 5MP for surveillance.
+The GPIOs of the RPi are also programmed to control a 4 Channel Relay that can be connected to any appliances.
-The commands to the RPi will be sent using a simple webpage by creating a local Web server on the Raspberry Pi.
-I am using Python and Flask for this project.
+The commands to the RPi are sent using a simple webpage by creating a local Web server on the Raspberry Pi.
+Python and Flask were used for this project.

 => Features:
   -	Temperature, humidity and atmospheric pressure monitoring.